-This policy is intended to provide guidance to Cleveland Clinic Akron General ("Akron General") resident physicians authorized to make educational expenditures as provided by the Akron General Residency programs.
+This policy is intended to provide guidance to Cleveland Clinic Akron General resident physicians authorized to make educational expenditures as provided by the Akron General Residency programs.
 This policy is not intended to be an all-inclusive resource in all situations.
 Nor does this policy specifically address all non-qualified expenditures.
-Each individual should exercise good judgment and fiscal responsibility remembering that expenses must have a legitimate, approved educational purpose and serve the best interests of Akron General.
+Each individual should exercise good judgment and fiscal responsibility remembering that expenses must have a legitimate, approved educational purpose and serve the best interests of Cleveland Clinic Akron General.

-For those situations not specifically addressed in this policy, please refer to Human Resources Policies 8.08, Educational Programs, and 8.09, Business Travel, both of which also apply, and/or seek consultation with the Chairman or Executive Director of Medical Education and Research regarding corporate payroll/accounting policies.
-For guidance on business courtesies involving individuals or entities that are potential or actual referral sources, please refer to the Compliance Policy on Non-Monetary Compensation and Medical Staff Incidental Benefits (COMP-030).
+For those situations not specifically addressed in this policy, please refer to the Travel and Employee Expense Department online resources or seek consultation with the Chairman or Executive Director of Medical Education and Research regarding corporate payroll/accounting policies.

 "Approving Authority," for the purpose of this policy, means the individual in the next highest position who has the authority to approve educational expenditures and requests for reimbursement.
 For reimbursement and reconciliation purposes, residents must have either the Chairman or Executive Director of Medical Education and Research approve all educationally-related expenses.
-This authorization meets the requirements of HR Policy Number 8.08.
 No Akron General resident is authorized to approve his/her own educational expenses or those expenses of a peer.
 The Chairman and/or the Executive Director of Medical Education and Research have the authority to issue the final determination regarding whether an expense(s) is deemed educational in nature, and ultimately reimbursable.

-"Educational Expenses" are generally described as expenses incurred in the course of participating in an Akron General Residency program.
+"Educational Expenses" are generally described as expenses incurred in the course of participating in a Cleveland Clinic Akron General Residency program.
 These expenses shall directly relate to the resident's current training program and educational experience and include those approved educational tools, materials, fees and conferences.